Felipe VI: Early life and family

-Shortly after his birth he was styled infante.
-The dictator Francisco Franco died just over two months before Felipe's eighth birthday, and Felipe's father ascended the throne, as the latter had been appointed as Prince (heir presumptive of Franco) back in 1969.
-In his first official appearance, Felipe attended his father's proclamation as king on 22 November 1975.
+Shortly after his birth, Felipe was styled infante.
+The dictator Francisco Franco died just over two months before Felipe's eighth birthday, after which Felipe's father ascended the throne, having been appointed Prince of Spain in 1969.
+Felipe made his first official appearance at his father’s proclamation as king on 22 November 1975.

-Prince of Asturias (1977–2014)
+Prince of Asturias

 In 1977, Felipe was formally proclaimed Prince of Asturias.
 In May, nine-year-old Felipe was made an honorary soldier of the 1st King's Inmemorial Infantry Regiment.
 The occasion was marked on 28 May and was attended by the king, the prime minister and several other ministers in a ceremony at the infantry's barracks.
-On 1 November the same year, he was ceremoniously paid homage as Prince of Asturias in Covadonga.
-In 1981 Felipe received the Collar of the Order of the Golden Fleece from his father, the Chief and Sovereign of the Order.Boletín Oficial del Estado: Real Decreto 865/1981 On his 18th birthday on 30 January 1986, Felipe swore allegiance to the Constitution and to the King in the Spanish Parliament as required by the constitution, fully accepting his role as successor to the Crown.
+On 1 November the same year, he was ceremonially paid homage as Prince of Asturias in Covadonga.
+In 1981 Felipe received the Collar of the Order of the Golden Fleece from his father, the Chief and Sovereign of the Order.
+On his 18th birthday on 30 January 1986, Felipe swore allegiance to the Constitution and to the King in the Spanish Parliament as required by the constitution, fully accepting his role as successor to the Crown.

+In 1999, the construction began on a new royal residence near the Zarzuela Palace.
+This residence, known as the Prince's Pavilion (Pabellón del Principe), became Felipe's private residence in the summer of 2002 and cost 4.23 million euros.